Knee Meniscus Injury: Sports Chiropractor Discusses Causes, Symptoms & Management. Have A Question? Speak To Us Today. Call (24/7): 1300-003-777.

-A meniscus is a fibrous cartilage structure that is situated between the femur (thigh bone) and tibia (lower leg) which acts to absorb shock that the body sustains during movement and activity.
-This ensures that the knee joint surfaces remain healthy and undamaged.
+The meniscus is a fibrous cartilage structure that is situated between the femur (thigh bone) and tibia (lower leg) and acts to absorb shock that the body sustains during movement and activity.
+This ensures that the surface of the knee joint remains healthy and undamaged.
 The meniscus of the knee consists of a medial meniscus and lateral meniscus portion.
-It is common for individuals to suffer a meniscus injury during an activity such as twisting the knee while it is slightly flexed.
-Given this, sports players or recreational athletes common experience meniscus injuries.
-As with many musculoskeletal related problems, as we age our meniscus becomes more susceptible to degeneration and tears due to knee joint arthritis.
-In situations like this surgical intervention may be warranted to repair the knee joint surface and meniscus injury.
+It’s common for people to suffer a meniscus injury during activities such as twisting the knee while it’s slightly flexed.
+Sports players or recreational athletes commonly experience meniscus injuries.
+As you get older your meniscus becomes more susceptible to degeneration and tears due to knee joint arthritis.
+In situations like these surgical intervention may be warranted to repair the knee joint surface and meniscus injury.

-Characteristically an individual will present to a musculoskeletal therapist such as a Chiropractor or Physiotherapist and report that they experienced the onset of knee pain following activity.
-During discussion it may be noted that they noticed a twisting injury while bending, landing or jumping.
+People who consult with a Sports Chiropractor or Physiotherapist will usually report that they experienced the onset of knee pain following activity.
+During discussion it may be noted that they felt a twisting injury while bending, landing or jumping.
 Associated symptoms of meniscus injury include:

 Injuries require adequate blood supply to provide nutrition and healing properties.
 Unfortunately, meniscus have an extremely poor bloody supply meaning there healing potential is very limited.
 The meniscus has two distinct portions which influence their ability to heal which include:

 - Red Zone

 - Has poor blood supply from the synovial capsule